 Saturdays 9 am-1.30pm

-We are a youth group that provides different activities including a weekly session on Tuesdays 6.30-8.30pm for yr 8 and above.
+We are a youth group that provides different activities including 2 weekly sessions on Tuesdays 6.30-8.30pm for yr 8 and above.
 Fridays 4pm to 6pm for year 7 and above.
-The first Saturday of the month Super Saturday Club 11.00am-1.00pm for ages 9-13 years followed by a games afternoon of Warhammer/ DnD.
-1.30-4.30pm, all held at The Ridgway Hall, Langport.
-We are open all year round and provide extra stuff in the holidays including trips and community projects.
+The first Saturday of the month is the Super Saturday Club 11.00am-1.00pm for ages 9-13 years followed by a games afternoon of Warhammer/ DnD.
+1.30-4.30pm, open age, all held at The Ridgway Hall, Langport.
+We are open all year round and provide extra fun & stuff in the holidays including trips, residentials and community projects.
 We welcome children and young people from surrounding villages.
 The best place to keep an eye on us is via our Group Facebook page.
 If you have any queries -- no matter how small -- please get in touch and we will try and answer them